Imperial War Museum Reference 57551 (information out of date at time of writing).

 The memorial is a brass and black plaque with brass lettering and is unusual, as it includes the only woman named on a Great War memorial in Macclesfield, Nurse Sarah Wiggin (unfortunately the name is mis-spelt on the memorial and includes a superfluous ‘s’ at the end).
 The memorial was unveiled on 25 July 1919.

 At some time after the Mission closed, the memorial was stored at the Macclesfield Silk Museums Trust for safe-keeping.
+From 10 November 2018, the memorial will be on display at the Silk Museum, Park Lane, Macclesfield.

 MILL STREET MISSION